Uruguay travel guide

 If you’re planning to drive, you’ll need a valid UK licence or an International Driving Permit to hire a car.
 You should take out full insurance.
 You must wear a seatbelt by law in the front and back seats and have a first aid kit in your car.
+Children under the age of 12 must also be seated in a child seat or booster seat.
 There’s a zero tolerance limit for driving under the influence of alcohol.
 Transport Police often breathalyse drivers.

 Driving standards are poor and traffic is disorganised.
 Drivers often change lane and make unexpected turns without indicating.
 Motorbikes often go the wrong way down one way streets so always look both ways when crossing junctions.
 Stop signs, traffic lights and speed limits are often ignored.
 You must use dipped headlights during the day.
 Take extra care when driving at night.